danielglin/nhl_goal_similarity/README.md

 This command-line tools finds similar NHL goals using puck tracking data, hyperdimensional computing, and sliding windows.
 While the tracking data for goals includes player tracking information as well, only puck data is used here.  **Player tracking data is not used.**

-Example: for [this Florida Panthers goal](https://www.nhl.com/ppt-replay/goal/2024020788/706), the two most similar goals based on the puck's paths are [this Winnipeg Jets goal](https://www.nhl.com/ppt-replay/goal/2024021086/424) and [this Calgary Flames goal](https://www.nhl.com/ppt-replay/goal/2024021264/600).
+Example: for [this Florida Panthers goal](https://www.nhl.com/ppt-replay/goal/2024020788/706), the two most similar 2024-2025 regular season goals based on the puck's paths are [this Winnipeg Jets goal](https://www.nhl.com/ppt-replay/goal/2024021086/424) and [this Calgary Flames goal](https://www.nhl.com/ppt-replay/goal/2024021264/600).
 Below is a visualization of these three goals:

 ![](example-2024020788_706-2024021086_424-2024021264_600.png)

-The black path represents the Panthers goal, the orange path represents the Jets goal, and the blue represents the Flames goal.
-Arrows show the direction the puck moves, and the bigger the space between arrows, the faster the puck moves.
+The black path represents the Panthers goal, the orange path represents the Jets goal, and the blue path represents the Flames goal.
+Arrows show the direction the puck moved, and the bigger the space between arrows, the faster the puck moved.

 # Data

-The data used is the puck tracking data that creates the goal visualizations, such as the example goals linked above.
-I created a tool to download that data.
+The data used is the puck tracking data that creates the goal visualizations, such as those found in the example goal pages linked above.
+I created a tool to download that data, which you can find [here](https://github.com/danielglin/nhl_goal_tracking_data).

-Pre-processing the data includes trimming the start and ends of the data.
+Pre-processing the data includes trimming the starts and ends of the data.
 There are goals that start with a faceoff where the data includes information before the puck is dropped.
 One example is [this Seattle Kraken goal](https://www.nhl.com/ppt-replay/goal/2024020543/538).
 The portion of the data before play starts is removed.
 Goals also have information after the puck enters the net, which needs to be removed as well.
 For example, [this Dallas Stars goal](https://www.nhl.com/ppt-replay/goal/2024020168/300) has a lot of data after the puck enters the net, including much of the goal celebration.